-Professor Oda specializes in the area of 3D/Sculpture in the Art and Design Department, and the intersection of Fine Art and Technology.
+Professor Oda specializes in the area of 3D/Expanded Media/Sculpture in the Art and Design.
 Her research includes 3D fabrication techniques including traditional sculpture, as well as digital 3D modeling, animation, printing, scanning, Virtual Reality 3D sculpting, and motion capture.

 - Exploring the intersection of technology with fine art, often bringing together their methodologies in one artwork, such as installing digital sculpture with organic materials such as soil.